Shu52/RemoteMentor/README.md

 *Shu:*I will call you through slack.
 Prepare to Direct Message me your Live share link
 ```
-Alumni will click on student's name and select call.
-Student will answer call and slack out Live share link (read only) in direct message.
-Alumni may want to slack out in channel that they are with a student and are unavailable.
-Student will click on "LiveShare" link on bottom left of VS Code.
+- **Alumni** will click on student's name and select call.
+- **Student** will answer call and slack out Live share link (read only) in direct message.
+- **Alumni** may want to slack out in channel that they are with a student and are unavailable.
+- **Student** will click on "LiveShare" link on bottom left of VS Code.
 A popup will appear on bottom right.
-Student should select "Make Read-Only" button and paste link into direct message to alumni in slack.
+Student should select *"Make Read-Only"* button and paste link into direct message to alumni in slack.
-After the session is over, student should stop the collaborating session in VS Code.
+- After the session is over, student should stop the collaborating session in VS Code.
 The Alumni should make a slack message that they are now available.

 ### Other uses
-It is acceptable for Alumni and students to arrange a tutoring session outside normal common table hours though the ask alumni slack channel
+It is acceptable for Alumni and students to arrange a tutoring session outside normal common table hours via the "ask alumni" slack channel